-Dial 314.719.314HELP (4357) or 0.
+Dial 314.599.2947.
 Should you need the police, fire department or an ambulance and no one listed above can be reached, dial: 911.

 When you call to report an emergency, stay calm and speak slowly.
 Give the following information: